 TEDACS also plans, prepares and develops information to enhance the Town's communication platforms in collaboration with the Public Information Representative.
-TEDACS oversees the development and content input on the Town's website and on Channel 93.
-The Town's website and Channel 93 data entries are implemented through the Town's agreement with Calvin, Giordano & Associates for IT services.
+TEDACS oversees the development and content input on the Town's website and on Channel 663.
+The Town's website and Channel 663 data entries are implemented through the Town's agreement with Calvin, Giordano & Associates for IT services.
 However, the coordination of this data and the management of the site remain within this department.
 TEDACS also implements and manages a variety of special projects and programs as assigned.

-- o Coordinated the Downtown Vision Advisory Committee meeting objectives and programs - Assisted /coordinated the next phases of the parking analysis process - Completed the Surf-Bal-Bay shuttle report - Issued the RFP for the upgrading and permanent changeable lighting in the downtown district - Managed Public Information outreach
+- Coordinated the Downtown Vision Advisory Committee meeting objectives and programs - Assisted /coordinated the next phases of the parking analysis process - Managed Public Information outreach

-- Continue assistance and outreach to the downtown businesses and property owners - Complete the Surf-Bal-Bay shuttle initiative - Coordinate the feral cat management initiative - Manage public information outreach - o Improve content on Channel 93 - Coordinate the upgrading to the downtown district lighting
+- o Continue assistance and outreach to the downtown businesses and property owners - Complete the Surf-Bal-Bay shuttle report and initiative - Coordinate the feral cat management initiative - Manage public information outreach - Improve content on Channel 663 - o Issue the RFP for the upgrading and permanent changeable lighting in the downtown district - Coordinate the downtown district lighting upgrade project